Astronomical Image Processing System

 versions may also run and, rarely, do useful things like fetch

 documentation files.
-Of course, some of them will apply only to
+Of course, some of that documentation will apply

-binary installation for Solaris Ultra, MacIntosh OS/X (PPC and Intel
+for MacIntosh OS/X (Apple and Intel cpus), and Linux (64-bit)

 text and binaries from Socorro.
-Having done a binary installation,
+The install.pl script

 There are certain minimal requirements for running the midnight